Tajikistan Country Commercial Guide

 Last published date:

 Tajikistan is a mountainous, mineral rich country with more than 600 documented deposits of some 50 different minerals including silver, gold, lead, zinc, antimony, mercury, molybdenum, tungsten, iron, tin, boron, strontium, fluorspar, rock salt, precious and semi-precious stones, bituminous coal, anthracite, graphite, mineral wax, and phosphates.
 Mining production consists of enterprises for the extraction and processing of gold, silver, lead, antimony, feldspar, and tungsten and the extraction of coal, oil, gas, rock salt, rare and noble metals, precious and decorative stones, building materials, and mining and chemical raw materials.
-Discovered deposits of silver, strontium, boron, and antimony are the largest in the CIS, feldspar and lead in Central Asia and rock salt on a global scale.
+Discovered deposits of silver, strontium, boron, and antimony are the largest in the Commonwealth of Independent States (CIS), feldspar and lead in Central Asia, and rock salt on a global scale.
 Also, production reserves of copper, mercury, lead, bismuth, and molybdenum, as well as raw materials for aluminum production have been established.
-Tajikistan’s extractive industries produce primarily for export, with the notable exceptions of raw materials used for cement production, gold used to bolster national currency reserves, and coal, oil, and natural gas consumed domestically for energy and as materials for concrete production.
+Tajikistan’s extractive industries produce primarily for export, with the notable exceptions of raw materials used for cement production, gold used to bolster national currency reserves, and coal consumed domestically for energy and as materials for concrete production.

-The mining industry accounted for 20.7% of industrial output in 2022, with 307 companies employing 13.5 thousand workers.
-In 2022, the industrial sector received $130 million worth of credits and loans for operations, or 10% of all loans in the banking system with an average interest rate at 11.7%.
-In 2022, Tajikistan exported precious and semi-precious stones and metals - $529.5 million, mineral products - $894 million, non-precious metals - $319.3 million.
+The mining industry accounted for 24.8 percent of industrial output in 2024, with 349 companies employing 14.2 thousand workers.
+In 2024, Tajikistan exported precious and semi-precious stones and metals - $347 million; mineral products - $620 million; non-precious metals - $525 million.

-Today, 307 medium and small enterprises operate, which mainly produce primary aluminum, wire rod, aluminum sheets, cornices, transformers with a capacity of up to 1000 kVA, industrial explosives, coated aluminum profiles, round and square metal profiles (84 standard sizes), construction fittings, corners, cryolite, aluminum fluoride, sulfuric acid, coagulant, and also assemble Akiya passenger buses, assemble Belarus-82.1 tractors, assemble trailers, and make plows, plastic profiles, and plastic pipes of various diameters.
+Today, 349 medium and small enterprises operate, which mainly produce primary aluminum, wire rod, aluminum sheets, cornices, transformers with a capacity of up to 1000 kVA, industrial explosives, coated aluminum profiles, round and square metal profiles (84 standard sizes), construction fittings, corners, cryolite, aluminum fluoride, sulfuric acid, coagulant, and also assemble Akia passenger buses, assemble Belarus-82.1 tractors, assemble trailers, and make plows, plastic profiles, and plastic pipes of various diameters.
+Gold and antimony production are rising and constitute a major volume of exports.

 Leading Subsectors